kdcloudy/hymnsense-spotify/README.md

 # hymnsense

-Uses Spotify API to get user's top listened to tracks
+Uses Spotify API to get user's top listened to tracks in the last 30 days, 6 months, and all time.

 # Setup Guide